burtcorp/tara/README.md

 packaged Ruby library.

-Tara will automatically create wrapper scripts for executables in the `bin` directory, and thus it assumes that they are Ruby-only scripts (i.e. not Bash scripts or whatnot).
+Tara will automatically create wrapper scripts for executables in the `bin` directory, and it'll assume that they are Ruby-only scripts (i.e. not Bash scripts or whatnot).
+I'd recommend to use a `#!/usr/bin/env ruby` shebang).

+Executables placed at the top-level of a repository is currently not supported, as it's far from standard and causes some issues when creating the archive as the wrapper scripts are placed at the top-level of the archive, effectively overwriting the script that they're wrapping.

-It is not currently possible to supply your own wrapper scripts, but it will most likely be possible in future releases.
+At this time it is not possible to supply your own wrapper scripts, but it'll most likely be possible in future releases.

 ## Jara compatibility